VCR Lesson 5 Presentation

 Fill in the blank with the most appropriate word from Lesson 5.

-Choose the letter of the sentence in which the bold-faced word is used incorrectly.
+Choose the letter of the sentence in which the word in bold-faced type is used incorrectly.